mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Message:  Causal read timed out while in a read-only transaction, cannot retry command.
 ```

-Older versions of MaxScale attempted to retry the command on the current master
+Older versions of MaxScale attempted to retry the command on the current primary
 server which would cause the connection to be closed and a warning to be logged.

 #### Limitations of Causal Reads